Magalame/fastest-matrices/README.md

 (runtime)
 `stack build :bench-runtime && stack exec bench-runtime`

+Relevant details:

-The implementations of the "naive C" parts can be found in `/naive`.
+- the implementations of the "naive C" parts can be found in `/naive`.
 They were compiled with `-O3`
+- the `massiv` benchmarks use the `Primitive` representation, which seems to be the fastest among what massiv offers

 ## Results